ealtili/Blog/Troubleshooting_Kubernetes.md.md

 Lets look at troubleshooting
-kubernetes workloads such as pods deployments and services. complicated to troubleshoot these things but the reality is it's actually quite simple and this video is gonna be a long one
+kubernetes workloads such as pods deployments and services.
+Troubleshooting these things is not that complicated
+but the reality is it's actually quite simple and this video is gonna be a long one